vectorgrp/sil-kit-adapters-vcan/README.md

 [![SIL Kit](https://img.shields.io/badge/SIL%20Kit-353b42?logo=github&logoColor=969da4)](https://github.com/vectorgrp/sil-kit)
 [![SocketCAN](https://img.shields.io/badge/SocketCAN-353b42?logo=linux)](https://docs.kernel.org/networking/can.html)

-This collection of software is provided to illustrate how the [Vector SIL Kit](https://github.com/vectorgrp/sil-kit/) can be attached to a virtual CAN (Controller Area Network) interface [SocketCAN](https://docs.kernel.org/networking/can.html) running in Linux kernel.
+This collection of software is provided to illustrate how the [SIL Kit](https://github.com/vectorgrp/sil-kit/) can be attached to a virtual CAN (Controller Area Network) interface [SocketCAN](https://docs.kernel.org/networking/can.html) running in Linux kernel.

 This repository contains instructions to build the adapter and set up a minimal working development environment.